jinghao666/kdenlive/dev/Ideas.md

 GitLab issues are considered until 2020-03-28.

 # UI and UX

+* How can we **improve user guidance?** Use modern methods to help the user find features and understand what they do.
+* **Is the workflow intuitive** or can it be improved (e.g. less clicks, more clarity in navigation or switching widgets)?

 | Topic | Benefit | Description |
 | --- | --- | --- |